 History of Customer Satisfaction Survey

-However, more clarity was provided for both producers and consumers by a move made by the National Quality Research Center (NQRC) at the University of Michigan.
+Clarity was provided for both producers and consumers by a move made by the National Quality Research Center (NQRC) at the University of Michigan.
 The agency came together to create a standard measure of customer satisfaction called the American Customer Satisfaction Index.
 This Index helped measure the quality of products consumed by the American populace.

-A lot of logistical processes into creating the Index.
 Thousands of consumers were consulted to give their honest reviews.
 Several products were placed under this study, and reasonable time was given for evaluation and analysis before releasing a conclusion in the form of the Index.